ryppl/__legacy/source/index.rst

 How this was all set up
 =======================

+For historical interest.
 This is a several-step and very time-consuming process.
-I have plans to modify this to push to a repository on `gitorious.org <http://gitorious.org>`_

 * git-svn clone the original repository, to a private location (not where cgit can see it)::